tbensky/PiNN_Projectile/readme.md

 # More Progress

-We wanted to push the algorithm even more and see how it do one only 3 data points + the differential equations.
+We wanted to push the algorithm more and see how it would do with only 3 data points + the differential equations.
 Thus, we reduced the data set to just these (format: `[[t],[x,y,vx,vy]]`):

 ```python
     [[0.15],[1.505320908,4.024230274,9.81936043,25.49973351]],